Definition of PostgreSQL COMMIT

 - In the below example, we have taken an example of multiple transaction commit.

-- We have to create an emp_test1 table; after creating a table, we have inserting some value into this table then we have saved the transaction into the database by using an end statement.
+- We have to create an emp_test1 table; after creating a table, we insert some value into this table and save the transaction into the database using an end statement.

-- Below is the example of multiple transaction commit are as follows.
+- Below is an example of multiple transaction commit as follows.

 Example